Frederick Richard Simms: Simms Manufacturing

 Simms acquired some of the foreign patent rights to the petrol engine.
-In 1900 he set up Simms Manufacturing Company Ltd in Bermondsey and moved the business in 1902 to Welbeck Works in Kimberley Road, Kilburn.
+In 1900 he set up Simms Manufacturing Company Ltd in Bermondsey, London, and moved the business in 1902 to Welbeck Works in Kimberley Road, Kilburn.
 There they made Simms-Welbeck cars, lorries and marine engines, fire engines, agricultural vehicles, military vehicles and guns, and aeronautical devices until about 1908.
-Simms invented the first rubber bumper and a prototype indicator.
+Simms invented the first rubber bumper, and a prototype indicator.